 We cordially invite you to attend the Annual Meeting of Stockholders of First Cash Financial Services, Inc. (the "Company").
-Our 2014 Annual Meeting will be held at the Company's corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011 at 10:00 a.m.
-CDT on Monday, June 23, 2014, for the following purposes:
+Our 2015 Annual Meeting will be held at the Company's corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011 at 10:00 a.m.
+CDT on Monday, June 22, 2015, for the following purposes:

-- 1. To elect Messrs.
-Mikel D. Faulkner and Randel G. Owen as directors of the Company; - 2.
-To ratify the selection of Hein & Associates LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2014; - 3.
-To consider an advisory vote to approve the compensation of the Company's named executive officers; and - 4.
+- 1. To elect Mr. Rick L. Wessel as a director of the Company; - 2.
+To ratify the selection of Hein & Associates LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2015; - 3.
+To re-approve the material terms of performance for qualified performance-based awards under the Company's Executive Performance Incentive Plan; - 4.
+To consider an advisory vote to approve the compensation of the Company's named executive officers; and - 5.
 To transact such other business as may properly come before the meeting.